Want to Empower Your Students? Include Them In Your Purchasing Process

 1. UC Riverside

 At UC Riverside, students in the new Glen More Apartments received a brochure which told them all about the sustainable pedigree of their furniture and highlighted some well-thought out features they might not have noticed.
+(Note: Check out a snapshot of the flyer image below.)

 2. Plymouth State University